rileytb/ruby_creations/README.md

   > -a, --append [text] When moving over files if a duplicate is found, append this text (Defaults to _filtered)

+  > -m, --modified For JPG files, This is used if when the JPG pictures were taken, the camera's date was not set correctly.
+This could be then used to get the modified date instead, which could be closer to the date taken.

 **NOTE: Using filter_32.exe on 32-bit operating systems is required**

 Custom compiling: ocra --output <name> --icon funnel.ico filter.rb -- -d pictures